FREQUENTLY ASKED QUESTIONS

 Yes, but they must be qualified divers (where necessary) and

-strong swimmers.
+strong swimmers if they are joining an ocean based trip.
 Also, minors must ALWAYS be accompanied by one

 parent or a guardian on the trip and their parent/guardian